 This licence we were given to tinker with the text proved invaluable when it came to reproducing the humour in English.
 For even if we might agree that no one nation or language is inherently funnier than another, certain facets of humour are culturally specific, and precariously so.
 A satire where the wit falls flat through an excessively deferential translation must lose its bite and end up a tough, lifeless read.
 Given substantial creative freedom, however, you can dismiss any comic ingredients or devices that do not resonate with a domestic audience and invent your own that do.
 A concrete example of this in my case was the Berlin dialect of Hitler’s secretary, Fräulein Krömeier, impossible to render faithfully.
 In the English she speaks in a contemporary metropolitan vernacular, not specific to any region, with plenty of LOLs and OMGs, affording a sharp contrast to the Führer’s outdated, stuffy and ludicrously rhetorical idiom.
 Meanwhile, in the English version the character Sensenbrink talks in absurd business clichés that aren’t there in the German original.
 Other minor adjustments and inventions are dotted throughout the novel, all with the same purpose: to preserve the humour in English and thereby boost the book’s impact as a satire.

-Look Who’s Back is just one of many books around today seeking to refute the reputation of Germans as a humourless people.
+Look Who’s Back is just one of the titles looking to refute the reputation of Germans as a humourless people.
 Being a translator puts you on the front line of the battle to convey this message to the outside world.
 We need to use all our courage and creative skills to ensure that our mission is a success.